-(70) Person--The word "person" shall include any individual, plant operator, partnership, corporation, company, firm, trustee, association, or institution.
+(77) Person--The word "person" shall include any individual, plant operator, partnership, corporation, company, firm, trustee, association, or institution.

+(78) Principal Display Panel--The part of a label that is most likely to be displayed, presented, shown, or examined under normal and customary conditions of display for retail sale.

-(71) Producer dairy farm--Any place or premises where one or more lactating animals (cows, goats or sheep, water buffalo, or other hooved animal) are kept, and from which a part or all of the milk or milk product(s) is provided, sold, or offered for sale to a milk plant, transfer station, or receiving station.
+(79) Producer dairy farm--Any place or premises where one or more lactating animals (cows, goats or sheep, water buffalo, or other hooved animal) are kept, and from which a part or all of the milk or milk products is provided, sold, or offered for sale to a milk plant, transfer station, receiving station, frozen dessert manufacturer, or non-grade A dairy product manufacturer.

-(72) Quiescently frozen confection--A clean and wholesome frozen, sweetened, flavored product in the manufacture of which freezing has not been accompanied by stirring or agitation (generally known as quiescent freezing).
+(80) Quiescently frozen confection--A clean and wholesome frozen, sweetened, flavored product in the manufacture of which freezing has not been accompanied by stirring or agitation (generally known as quiescent freezing).
 This confection may be acidulated with food grade acid, may contain water, may be made with or without added natural or artificial flavoring, and with or without harmless coloring.
 The finished product shall contain not less than 17% by weight of total food solids.
 In the production of this food, no processing or mixing shall be used that develops in the finished food mix any physical expansion in excess of 10%.

-(73) Quiescently frozen dairy confection--A clean and wholesome frozen product made from water, milk products and sugar, with added harmless natural or artificial flavoring, with or without added coloring, with or without added stabilizer, with or without added emulsifier; and in the manufacture of which freezing has not been accompanied by stirring or agitation (generally known as quiescent freezing).
+(81) Quiescently frozen dairy confection--A clean and wholesome frozen product made from water, milk products and sugar, with added harmless natural or artificial flavoring, with or without added coloring, with or without added stabilizer, with or without added emulsifier; and in the manufacture of which freezing has not been accompanied by stirring or agitation (generally known as quiescent freezing).
 It contains not less than 13% by weight of total milk solids, and not less than 33% by weight of total food solids.
-In the production of quiescently frozen dairy confections, no processing or mixing prior to quiescently freezing shall be used that develops in the finished confection mix any physical expansion in excess of 10%.
+In the production of quiescently frozen dairy confections, no processing or mixing before quiescently freezing shall be used that develops in the finished confection mix any physical expansion in excess of 10%.

-(74) Receiving station--Any place, premises, or establishment where raw milk is received, collected, handled, stored, or cooled and prepared for further transporting.
+(82) Receiving station--Any place, premises, or establishment where raw milk is received, collected, handled, stored, or cooled and prepared for further transporting.